 Organics Recycling – SB 1383

-The State of California has a new organics recycling mandate – Senate Bill 1383 – to divert organic materials like food and green waste from landfills to purposeful uses like compost, mulch, and renewable energy.
-To fulfill the state law and to continue Santa Monica’s commitment to environmental stewardship and achieving our zero waste goal by 2030, the City Council adopted a new Mandatory Recycling Ordinance for Santa Monica on November 9, 2021.
+The State of California has a mandate – Senate Bill 1383 – to divert organic materials like food and green waste from landfills to purposeful uses such as compost, mulch, and renewable energy.
+To continue Santa Monica’s commitment to environmental stewardship and to achieve our zero waste goal by 2030, the City Council adopted a new Mandatory Recycling Ordinance for Santa Monica on November 9, 2021.

-Under the ordinance, all Santa Monica single- and multi-family households and commercial customers are required to separate waste using a three-bin system: black for refuse, blue for non-organics recycling such as cardboards and bottles, and green for organics recycling beginning January 1, 2022.
-While many customers have three bins, there are some that do not have a green bin, commonly known as the bin for yard waste.
-The green bin serves a wider use for all organics, which means food waste, food-soiled paper waste that is mixed in with food waste, and green waste (e.g., landscape and yard waste).
+Under the ordinance, all Santa Monica households and commercial customers are required to separate waste using a three-bin system: black for refuse, blue for recycling (cans, bottles, clean cardboard and paper), and green for organics and compost (food scraps, yard waste, soiled paper and cardboard) beginning January 1, 2022.
+The green bin serves a wider use for all organics, including food waste, food-soiled paper waste that is mixed in with food waste, and green waste (e.g., landscape and yard waste).

 To learn more about how to recycle your organic waste, listen to the KCRW and Santa Monica Daily Press podcasts on organics recycling.